 Syncing a Course for more information.

 D2L integration allows instructors to import a roster straight from a D2L site.
-The roster will populate using the preferred student email addresses as set up in CampusConnect.
-Students can check their preferred email addresses using the directions for changing a preferred email address.
+The roster will populate using the DePaul email addresses.

 Note: If students will have access to Gradescope through Content or a News Item, the box next to “Let new users know that they were added to the course” can be deselected.
 Otherwise, an email will be sent to all students to provide access to Gradescope.

 Gradescope has different assignment types to choose from.
 Assignments can be linked to grade items so that grades can automatically be transferred to the grade book in D2L after grading is complete.
 See